Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Disney’s Contemporary Resort was one of the first resorts to open at Walt Disney World.
 It opened in 1971 along with Magic Kingdom.
 It has a modern and sleek design, as well as the shortest walk to Magic Kingdom (which is a big plus!).

-The Contemporary consists of a large A-frame building (that the monorail goes through!) along with a smaller Garden Wing.
-There is also a walkway to Bay Lake Tower, which is a Disney Vacation Club resort.
+The Contemporary consists of a large A-frame building (this is the hotel that the monorail goes through!) along with a smaller Garden Wing.
+There is also a walkway to Bay Lake Tower, which is a Disney Vacation Club building at the Contemporary Resort.

 Disney’s Contemporary Resort Rooms

-Also, because this is a Deluxe Resort, the rooms have a good amount of space.
+Also, because this is a Deluxe Resort, the rooms have a good amount of space, with lots of space for your family to spread out.

 Dining at Disney’s Contemporary Resort

 Let’s break down all the available options here.
-We’ll split it up into Quick Service (where you order at a counter) and Table Service.
+We’ll split it up into Quick Service (where you order at a counter) and Table Service (aka your traditional sit down restaurants).

 Contemporary Resort Quick Service Dining

-- The Sand Bar — Burgers, hot dogs, and cocktails at the Feature Pool
+- The Sand Bar โ Burgers, hot dogs, and cocktails at the Feature Pool (the main pool at the Contemporary).

 There is a lot more fun you’ll find at the Contemporary Resort, too.
 Here are a few of the amenities and recreation you’ll find.

-- Basketball, volleyball, tennis courts, and jogging trails
+- Sports areas โ Basketball, volleyball, tennis courts, and jogging trails

 - Movies Under the Stars